JetBrains/Qodana/Docker Image/README.md

 add them on a one-by-one basis and describe what one can expect on [each area](../Technologies/README.md).

 The image gives you the following options optimized for different scenarios:
-* Running the analysis on a regular basis as a part of your continuous integration.
+- Running the analysis on a regular basis as a part of your continuous integration (*CI-based execution*)
-* Single shot analysis performed, for example, locally.
+- Single shot analysis (performed *locally*, for example)

-We will refer the first option as a *CI-based execution* and the second as a *local* one.
-If you are more interested in the first choice and have established continuous integration (CI) support for your project, this page will guide your through all possibilities.
-If you don't have any CI for your project we encourage you to try
-  JetBrains TeamCity either on-premise or in cloud.
+If you prefer the first option and have established continuous integration (CI) support for your project, this page will guide your through all possibilities.
+If you don't have any CI for your project we encourage you to try JetBrains TeamCity either on-premise or in cloud.
 In this case you can switch to our [TeamCity plugin](https://github.com/JetBrains/Qodana/tree/main/TeamCity%20Plugin) as it gives more options.

-If you are familiar with [IntelliJ IDEs code inspections](https://www.jetbrains.com/help/idea/code-inspection.html) and know what to expect from static analysis outside the editor, you can start with the [using existing profile](README.md#using-existing-profile) section.
+If you are familiar with [IntelliJ IDEs code inspections](https://www.jetbrains.com/help/idea/code-inspection.html) and know what to expect from the static analysis outside the editor, you can start with the [using existing profile](README.md#using-existing-profile) section.

 If you are just starting in the field, we recommend beginning with the [default setup](README.md#quick-start-with-recommended-profile) we provide.
 You will see the